tkn-tub/IRS_Rejuvenation/README.md

     </p>
 </figure>
 <p align="center">
-Fig. 5:Average peak age of information PAoI with the IRS update period and various radius for the illuminated area.
+Fig. 5: Average peak age of information PAoI with the IRS update period and various radii for the illuminated area.
 </p>

 ## Features
 - **Realistic model for IRS-assisted link in WiFi 802.11ad:** This code evaluates a realistic model for the communication performance with the BER.
-- **Implementation of mobility models for users:** This code evaluates the random way point mobility model and includes random speed and stop time.
+- **Implementation of mobility models for users:** This code evaluates the random waypoint mobility model and includes random speed and stop time.
 - **Optimal evaluation of the IRS update period:** This solution evaluates the optimal update period that maximizes the information freshness in the uplink.

 ## Contributing